 Video in this class should represent a research-based investigation into a topic of choice.
 Video credits should list research sources and may include paper or electronically published materials, as well as, and/or interviews with experts or constituents related to the topic of investigation.

-Short Story or Short Narrative (SF 50327)
+Short Story or Short Narrative Individual (SF 50327 A) or Group (SF 50327 B)

 Prepare a short video that tells a story.
 The video should demonstrate skills in making and editing video.